 University of Minnesota Administrative Policy

-Syllabus Requirements: Twin Cities, Crookston, Morris, Rochester
+Syllabus Requirements: Crookston, Morris, Rochester, Twin Cities

 Policy Statement

 Instructors are required to develop a course syllabus for each offering of a course and communicate the syllabus to students unless the course is offered to an individual student (e.g. directed study, readings or research courses that require contracts between the student and instructor).
-For the purposes of this policy, a syllabus is a written or electronic document that contains information students need to know in order successfully to complete the work of the course.
+For the purposes of this policy, a syllabus is a written or electronic document that contains information students need to know in order to successfully complete the work of the course.

 Each syllabus includes two types of information.
 First is information specific to the course such as its title, goals, readings, assignments and instructor.
 Second is information informing students of University policies that may have an impact on their participation in the course.
-This information includes, for example, the University grading system, a disabilities statement, and how to resolve problems between students and instructor.

 A. Syllabus Requirements: Information Specific to the Course

-3. Course pre-requisites if any exist.
+3. Course prerequisites if any exist.

 4. Course goals and objectives.
-(For undergraduate courses on the Twin Cities campus, instructors are encouraged to identify learning and development outcomes addressed by the course.
+(For undergraduate courses on the Twin Cities campus, instructors are encouraged to identify learning and development outcomes addressed by the course.)

 9. Statement on extra credit.
 If an instructor wishes to offer what is commonly known as extra credit opportunities for students in a class to allow them to improve their grade, those opportunities must be announced and made available to all students.
 (This provision does not address the option of increasing the number of credits a student may earn for the course.)

-B. Syllabus Requirements – Policy Statements
+B. Syllabus Requirements: Policy Statements

-5. Board of Regents Policy: Sexual Harassment, Sexual Assault, Stalking and Relationship Violence (PDF)
+5. Board of Regents Policy: Sexual Harassment, Sexual Assault, Stalking and Relationship Violence

-7. Board of Regents Policy: Disability Resources (PDF)
+8. Board of Regents Policy: Disability Resources.

-8. Statement about the availability of mental health and stress management services.
+9. Statement about the availability of mental health and stress management services.

 Exclusions